GRudinsky/project-01/README.md

 ## Overview

-Pacman is a browser-based JavaScript game that I developed over a period of one week as my first project at Generel Assembly.
+Pacman is a browser-based JavaScript game that I developed over a period of one week as my first project at General Assembly.

 ### Game Play